calimiro-ai/.github/profile/README.md

 npm run server
 ```

-You will see your mirror run by pointing your browser to: <SERVER IP>:8080
+You will see your mirror run by pointing your browser to: localhost:8080

 <br>
 <h3>Configure your mirror</h3>